wlcr/classToggler/README.md

 ```

 _Note: classToggler does not handle any of the styling of elements, it simply toggles a class - you must add your own styling._

+## Events
+When the toggle is activated, it will toggle the class on the targeted element, as well as firing a custom event on that element (by default, `toggleTarget`), if you'd like to add any additional event listeners.